edelooff/variable-scope/content/python/mostly-random-colors.rst

 Picking a color representation
 ==============================

-There are a different ways to represent colors in RGB colorspace, providing us with different ways in which to restrict the available portion to select random colors from:
+There are a few different ways to describe colors in RGB colorspace, providing us with different approaches on how to restrict the available portion to select colors randomly from:

 * *RGB*: Red, Green and Blue values -- A direct representation of the intensity of each of the color components.
-* *HSV*: Hue, Saturation, Value (brightness) -- Cylindrical color mapping, common in color wheels in various graphics programs
+* *HSV*: Hue, Saturation, Value (brightness) -- A cylindrical color mapping, common in color wheels in various graphics programs
 * *HSL*: Hue, Saturation and Lightness -- Another cylindrical color mapping, similar to HSV but with a few different behaviors which we'll discuss in a moment

 Any of the above could be used, and all three have potentially interesting behavior when certain values are kept constant, or only allowed to vary by a small amount.
 If we would like a behavior where we can restrict the *hue* of the color but have full variation in lightness and color intensity, the direct RGB mode is ruled out.